How Secure Email Gateways Stop Business Email Compromise (BEC)

 Time-of-Click URL Protection

 While many BEC attacks don’t contain malicious links, some advanced variants do include links to credential harvesting sites.
 Modern SEGs provide time-of-click URL analysis that evaluates the destination when a user clicks, rather than only when the email arrives.
-This dynamic protection has proven critical as attackers increasingly use legitimate but compromised websites that may not be flagged as malicious upon initial delivery.
+This dynamic protection is critical as attackers increasingly use legitimate but compromised websites that may not be flagged as malicious upon initial delivery.

 Integration with Broader Security Controls